Shriram-Sutraye/b2b-customer-profitability-analysis/README_v3.md

     *   **Inbound QC:** Implement mandatory temperature logging at the receiving dock.
 Reject any inbound shipments deviating from the 2°C-4°C safety window.
     *   **Vendor Chargebacks:** Institute a "Cost of Quality" policy where suppliers are billed for returns attributed to spoilage within 24 hours of delivery.
     *   **Packaging Upgrade:** Invest in thermal liners for "Fresh" outbound shipments to reduce transit spoilage.
-*   **Financial Validation:** Reducing the return rate from 7.8% to the industry standard of 4.0% recovers approximately **€500,000** annually in direct logistics costs, restocking labor, and inventory write-offs.
+*   **Financial Validation:** Reducing the return rate from 7.8% to the industry standard of 4.0% could recover significant value (estimated at €500,000 annually based on current waste rates) in direct logistics costs, restocking labor, and inventory write-offs.

 ### 3. Governance & Incentives: The "Margin-First" Pivot
 **Target:** Sales Team and Account Management.